hidro-iri/Borinot/operation/4_flight_procedure.md

 ### Mild emergency recovery
 > ⚠️ QUICK CONTROL RECOVERY ⚠️

+You can interrupt any automatic flight and regain control immediately with the radio.
 1. Set position control:
    - Radio: set the `SWC` switch in the down position.
    - The control is transferred from MPC to user